Image credit: Getty

 Proceed with caution

 TikTok also offers settings to specify blocked search terms and a Digital Wellbeing feature with screen time limits and filters for inappropriate content.
-Parents can create and lock these settings in place with a four-digit password that only they know.
+Parents can create and lock these settings in place with a four-digit password only they know.

 It’s important to note that content filters and restrictions on TikTok are not perfect.
 The app also contains mature content for adult users, so there’s still a chance that younger users could come across something age-inappropriate.